foride/Peripheral_devices/README.md

 * Record videos with a specified length and save them to a specified location.
 * Detect motion and provide console alerts.

+### Sound card
+Sound card (Python):
+* Read and play WAV audio files using the Wave and Sounddevice libraries.
+* Record audio through a microphone and save it as a WAV file with PyAudio.
+* Display WAV file headers, providing details like format, channels, frame rate, and compression type.
+* Utilize Pyglet for advanced audio playback options, supporting various audio drivers.

 ## How to use:

 Each directory contains the source code and topic report written in Polish.